top of page

 We can declare victory and walk away, but it takes two to end a war.

-I'm a payments geek.
-I was there at the beginning of Square and Coinbase, and I worked at the Fed in the payments group.
-Payments are my thing.
+I am a payments person.
+I was there at the beginning of Square and Coinbase, and I worked in the payments group at the Federal Reserve.
+Payments are my field — and that experience has taught me that many industries should not be operating on a payments model at all.

-These key public services are critical to our competitiveness and to our being a humane society.
-We've gotten on the wrong track and we need to reevaluate what industries merit having payments be part of them.
+These public services are essential both to our competitiveness and to our being a humane society.
+We have gotten on the wrong track by financializing services that work better as public goods, and we need to reevaluate which industries genuinely warrant a payments layer.

 WATCH OUR CHANNEL